jonathjd/jonathjd.github.io/_posts/2024-03-28-intro-to-scrnaseq.md

 1. Full-length
 2. Tag-based

-Full length sequencing protocols aim to the _whole_ transcript, while tag-based protocols capture _either_ the 3' or 5' end.
+Full length sequencing protocols aim to sequence the _whole_ transcript, while tag-based protocols capture _either_ the 3' or 5' end.

 Full length sequencing protocols in scRNA-seq are the same as in bulk RNA-seq.